vincentarelbundock/Rdatasets/doc/Ecdat/rst/incomeInequality.rst

 (3) Gross Domestic Product and implicit price deflators from Measuring Worth.
 (NOTE: The Measuring Worth Web site, ``https://MeasuringWorth.com``, often gives security warnings.
-The desired data still seems to be available, however.)
+The desired data still seems to be available and not corrupted, however.)

 Usage
 ~~~~~